 However, the Milan Stock Exchange can be divided into different listing markets that will make it easier for you to find the Italian stocks that interest you according to different criteria.
 This breakdown is made into seven different markets, first of all the MTA or Mercato telematico Azionario market, which is the basic market of this exchange and which is itself broken down into different markets.
 Next comes the MIV market for Mercato Telematico degli Investment Vehicles, which concerns investment funds, the AIM market specialised in SMEs, the IDEM market with derivatives, the SEDEX market with certificates, the MOT market for bonds and the ETF Plus market for ETFs.

-All the shares that you will be able to trade online through CFDs come from the Mercato Telematico Azionario market, which is the main market of this Italian exchange.
+All the shares that you will be able to buy or sell online through CFDs come from the Mercato Telematico Azionario market, which is the main market of this Italian exchange.
 It is on this market that you will find the major stocks in this country.

 If the Milan Stock Exchange allows you to track all the shares of major Italian companies, this will not give you direct access to the major Italian shares.
 To do this, it is preferable to look at the country's benchmark stock market index, the FTSE MIB.
 The acronym MIB here represents the name Milano Italiana Borsa and the FTSE is the equivalent of the English Footsie.